zjovy/UniversityWeatherFetcher/README.md

 1. Provide the name of the university you want to fetch data for.
 2. Utilize the program to retrieve university names, location coordinates, and weather data.

-## Contributing

-We welcome contributions to the University Weather Fetcher project.
-If you have ideas for improving the program, extending its functionality, or enhancing the API interactions, consider contributing.
-Here's how to get involved:

-1. Fork this repository.
-2. Create a new branch for your feature or enhancement.
-3. Make your changes and commit them.
-4. Submit a pull request, and we'll review your contribution.

 ## License